tspeed90/cv/README.md

 Responsibilities:
-- Facilitating communication at the university level in a variety of courses (e.g. Early Childhood Education, Cosmetology, Intro to Web Development) as well as miscellaneous campus events
+- Facilitating communication at the university level in a variety of courses (e.g. Early Childhood Education, Cosmetology, Intro to Web Development) as well as staff meetings, business meetings and other campus events
 - Working in pairs to provide interpreting services for students, teachers and other staff
 - Utilizing materials (books, powerpoints) to prepare for interpreting work ahead of classes/events

+## Contact Me

+tspeed90@gmail.com